jhw2167/JAN_ORM_p1/README.md

 @Unique() | Indicates to the ORM that this field has to be unique and cannot contain multiples of the same value in the table

 ### User API
+#### ObjectMapper Class
+*Used to Create Tables from Classes*
 ObjectMapper Class Method | Purpose
 -----------|--------
+public static void  addToModel(Class<?> c) | Adds the annotated class to the a local model of classes public static boolean removeFromModel(Class<?> c) | Removes the annotated class from the local model of classes public static boolean removeFromDB(Class<?> c, boolean cascadeDelete) | Removes the annotated class from the local model of classes and from the database public static void buildDBFromModel() | Creates tables in the database from the local model of classes

 #### ObjectQuery Class
+*Used to query the database*
 ObjectQuery Class Method | Purpose
 -----------|--------
-public static void addObjectToTable(Object obj) | Adds the object to the database table.<br/> **Must use the ObjectMapper Methods first to create the table before adding Object to Database** public static List<Object> returnObjectsWhereColumnIs(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName = Value;* public static List<Object> returnObjectsWhereColumnIsLessThan(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName < Value;* public static List<Object> returnObjectsWhereColumnIsGreaterThan(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName > Value;*
+public static void addObjectToTable(Object obj) | Adds the object to the database table.<br/> *Must use the ObjectMapper Methods first to create the table before adding Object to Database* public static List<Object> returnObjectsWhereColumnIs(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName = Value;* public static List<Object> returnObjectsWhereColumnIsLessThan(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName < Value;* public static List<Object> returnObjectsWhereColumnIsGreaterThan(String tableName, String ColumnName, String Value) | Returns a List of Objects where the condition is met<br/>*Query: SELECT * FROM tableName WHERE ColumnName > Value;*